cocktailpeanut/mac-svd-install/README.md

 ## 3. Running on Intel Macs

-This is not really recommended since it's too slow (Takes hours to generate a single image), but I will share just for the sake of completeness:
+This is not really recommended since it's too slow (Takes hours to generate a single video), but I will share just for the sake of completeness:

 ### Running Manually